neckerson/slate-bootstrap-theme/README.md

 [![Build Status](https://travis-ci.org/Shopify/skeleton-theme.svg?branch=master)](https://travis-ci.org/Shopify/skeleton-theme)

-# Skeleton Theme
+# Slate-Bootstrap Theme

-> **Skeleton Theme and [Slate v1](https://github.com/Shopify/slate) are currently in beta!** You should expect potentially breaking changes between updates and more bugs than a finalized release.
+> **[Slate v1](https://github.com/Shopify/slate) is currently in beta!** You should expect potentially breaking changes between updates and more bugs than a finalized release.
 Slate v1.0 has not yet been tested on Windows.

 ## System requirements

-You'll want to ensure you have the following already installed on your local machine before getting started with Skeleton theme:
+You'll want to ensure you have the following already installed on your local machine before getting started with the Slate-Bootstrap theme:

 * **Node:** The current LTS (long-term support) release.
 We like to use a Node Version Manager like [NVM](https://github.com/creationix/nvm).